Skip to content

 SDK Initialization

-This document covers the content related to Android SDK initialization.
+This article covers the content related to Android SDK initialization.

 Application Configuration

-The optimal location for SDK initialization is within the onCreate method of the Application.
+The optimal location for SDK initialization is in the onCreate method of Application.
 If your application has not yet created an Application, you need to create one and declare it in AndroidManifest.xml.
 For an example, please refer to here.

 <application